 A brief rundown on Morgan Silver Dollars

-The Morgan Silver Dollar is a $1 dollar coin that was minted from 1878 to 1904, and then again in 1921.
-It is named after its designer, George T. Morgan, and is one of the most popular and widely collected U.S. Mint coins.
+The Morgan Silver Dollar is a $1 coin that was minted from 1878 to 1904 and again in 1921.
+It is named after its designer, George T. Morgan, and is among the most popular and widely collected U.S. Mint coins.

 George (Charles) T. Morgan was a British engraver who became the U.S. Mint’s Assistant Engraver in 1876.
-During his tenure at the U.S. Mint he was involved with or directly responsible for creating a variety of popular coin designs for half dollars including the Columbian Exposition half dollar, quarters and a variety of pattern coins and medals.
+During his tenure at the U.S. Mint, he was involved with or directly responsible for creating a variety of popular half-dollar coin designs, including the Columbian Exposition half-dollar, quarters, and a variety of pattern coins and medals.

 Each Morgan Silver Dollar contains approximately 0.77344 troy ounces of silver.
 While the market price of silver affects its intrinsic value, the collector value often far exceeds the silver value.